|

 Approximately 19,000 years ago, a nearby glacier melted to create a lake comparable in size to Utah’s Great Salt Lake.
 The remains of the glacier served as a dam for the lake, but when it too finally melted, a catastrophic flood cut deep, narrow gorges and unusual rock formations into the sandstone.
 This is what we now see today.

 There are many ways to see these cliffs from the water, depending on how active and private you want your experience to be.
 We’ve explored these waters a few different ways and each time we see something different.
-There’s really no wrong way to do it!
+There’s no wrong way to do it!

 Take a Boat Tour

 Dells Boat Tours offers trips through both the Upper and Lower Dells.
 You can take a family-friendly cruise that stops at multiple historic and geologic points of interest.
-Or opt for an evening sunset dinner cruise (summer only).
+Or opt for a sunset dinner cruise (summer only).
 There is even a nighttime Ghost Boat that combines a bit of haunted history with views of the natural environment.

-For thrill seekers, jet boat tours are a fast-paced (and wet!) way of exploring the Wisconsin River and the tall sandstone cliffs that loom over it.
+For thrill-seekers, jet boat tours are a fast-paced (and wet!) way of exploring the Wisconsin River and the tall sandstone cliffs that loom over it.
 Expect high speed, spins, and slides.

 For a quintessential Wisconsin Dells experience, consider one of the iconic duck boat tours, where you ride in a vehicle equipped for both land and water travel to explore the Wisconsin River and exclusive land trails.